 Hundreds of exhibits.
 Millions of visitors.
-One supernatural killer.
+One fiendish killer.

 Neva’s goals at the 1893 World’s Columbian Exposition in Chicago are simple.
 Enjoy the spectacle—perhaps the greatest the United States has ever put on (the world’s fair to end all world’s fairs!).
 Perform in the exposition’s Algerian Theatre to the best of her abilities.
 And don’t be found out as a witch.

 Easy enough … until the morning she looks up in the Theatre and sees strangely marked insects swarming a severed hand in the rafters.
 Before she can scream, the bugs drop and swarm her.

 And every one of them seems to have a stinger.

 They strike fast—it only takes them a moment to inject her with so much venom that the same strange marks begin to rise on her skin.
 She's horrified, but there's worse to come: once the insects disperse, a Columbian Guard notices her rashes and warns that five people with similar sores have been murdered and dismembered.
 Before they died, the victims also seem to have lost their minds.